 Students do NOT need to purchase either book in its entirety.
-The O'Sullivan chapters may be purchased as an e-book (see instructions posted on the course NYU Classes site).
-The O'Flaherty book is available in full online through the NYU Library (you will need to be logged in to NYU Home to access):
+The O'Sullivan chapters may be purchased as an e-book through this link (please see instructions posted on the course NYU Brightspace site).
+The O'Flaherty book is available in full online through the NYU Library (you will need to be logged in to NYU Home to access): O'Flaherty NYU Library